-Like anywhere else in the U.S., Original Medicare costs are standardized.
-For Part A, you get it premium-free with just a deductible that needs to be met each period.
-For Part B, there is a monthly premium but it is the same for everyone in America.
+Like anywhere else in the US, Original Medicare costs are standardized.
+For Part A, you get it premium-free with just a deductible.
+You pay the deductible for each benefit period.
+There is a monthly premium for Part B, but it’s the same for most Medicare beneficiaries.

 What is the difference between Medicaid and Medicare in Michigan?

-Medicaid is offered to low-income families or individuals, those with disabilities, children, and pregnant women.
-This is comprehensive coverage and comparable to individuals who have private health insurance.
+Medicaid is insurance for low-income families or individuals, those with disabilities, children, and pregnant women.
+This low-income insurance program is comprehensive coverage and comparable to individuals who have private health insurance.

 As far as Medicare is concerned, as previously stated, it covers hospital stays and general outpatient care.
 Boomers and those who qualify because of a disability get this.
-While it is responsible for a lot, it is not comprehensive.
+While it’s responsible for a lot, it’s not comprehensive.